 Close your eyes and use the sense you picked to pay attention to the world around you.

 What do you hear?
-Are there people talking close by, fountains bubbling, espresso machines grinding, dogs barking, wind rustling the treetops, old pipes whispering behind walls?
+Are there people talking close by, fountains bubbling, harsh noises of espresso machines grinding, dogs barking, wind rustling the treetops, old pipes whispering behind walls?

 What do you smell?
-Grass being cut, aromatics in soil released by the rain, hairspray straggling in the air, somebody’s takeout food?
+Grass being cut, aromatics in soil released by the rain, hairspray straggling in the air, somebody’s greasy takeout?

 What do you feel?
 The weight of your scarf around your neck, smooth wood from a park bench under your hands, a gentle breeze blowing stray hair across your forehead, vibrations under your feet from someone running nearby?

-Go through every sense and after each one, open your eyes and record everything you remember.
+Go through every sense and after each one, open your eyes and record al the concrete details you remember.

 You’ll be amazed at how much information there is around us all the time that our bodies are taking in without even realizing it.
 Every single one of these experiences can be used in your writing.
 Little details like these ones will make your stories more real and present for the reader as they immerse themselves in your world.